phoenixframework/phoenix_live_view/guides/server/security-model.md

 In a regular web application, we perform authentication and authorization checks on every request.
 In LiveView, we should also run those exact same checks, always.
-Authentication typically happens on the `mount` callback.
-Authorization rules may happen on `mount` (for instance, is the user allowed to see this page?) and also on `handle_event` (is the user allowed to delete this item?).
+Once the user is authenticated, we typically validate the sessions on the `mount` callback.
+Authorization rules generally happen on `mount` (for instance, is the user allowed to see this page?) and also on `handle_event` (is the user allowed to delete this item?).

 ## Mounting considerations